top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 For example, when the same voltage is supplied to each motor, the Duckiebot will not go straight as might expected.
 Also, the vehicle might not go at the velocity you are commanding it to drive at.

 Therefore, these constants needs to be identified individually for each single robot.
 The determination process to do so is called system identification.
-This can be done by odometry calibration : we determine the model parameter by finding the parameters that fit best some measurements of the poition we can get.
+This can be done by odometry calibration : we determine the model parameter by finding the parameters that fit best some measurements of the position we can get.

 Hence, when these kinematic parameters are defined, we are able to reconstruct the robot’s velocity from the given voltage input.